EXPLAINER: What’s the impact if Europe cuts off Russian oil?

 WHY IS THE FOCUS ON OIL INSTEAD OF NATURAL GAS?

-WHAT COULD HAPPEN WHEN RUSSIAN OIL SUPPLIES STOP?
+WHAT WOULD HAPPEN IF RUSSIAN OIL SUPPLIES STOP?

 Europe imported 3.8 million barrels a day from Russia before the war.
 In theory, European customers could replace those barrels from suppliers in the Middle East, whose exports now mostly go to Asia, as well as from the United States, Latin America and Africa.
 Meanwhile, cheaper Russian oil could take the place of the Middle East shipments to Asia.

-Bruegel analysts say that means European countries should be ready to impose measures to reduce fuel use, such as making public transport free and incentivizing car-sharing.
+Analysts at the Bruegel think tank say European countries should be ready to impose measures to reduce fuel use, such as making public transport free and incentivizing car-sharing.
 If those measures don’t work, tougher ones such as odd-even driving bans based on license plate numbers would be needed.
 Similar measures were taken during the 1973 OPEC oil embargo, when Germany imposed car-free Sundays.

 Russia is a major supplier of Europe’s diesel fuel for trucks and farm equipment, meaning its price affects those for a wide range of food and goods.

-WHAT COULD HAPPEN TO THE GLOBAL OIL MARKET?
+WHAT WOULD HAPPEN TO THE GLOBAL OIL MARKET?

-A milder scenario, in which most Russian oil shunned by Europe is snapped up in other energy-hungry countries not taking part in the sanctions, would see a loss of 1 million barrels per day.
+A milder scenario, in which most Russian oil shunned by Europe is snapped up at a discount in other energy-hungry countries, would see a loss of only 1 million barrels per day.
 Oil prices would drop below $100 by June and keep falling to $60 by year’s end.
+That’s not too far from today’s situation, with some traders and banks shunning Russian oil even without sanctions.

 HOW MUCH WOULD A BOYCOTT COST RUSSIA?